 National Pathway is a result of both assessments of outputs from the National Dialogue Process and measures and actions that are already determined in a national strategy or a plan that is related with food systems.
-Main framework of Turkey's policy, strategy, action plan, project, support documents regarding sustainable food system including national pathway is based on National Development Plans at national level in addition to international agreements. conventions and memorandums of understanding.
-These national plans which led to derivation and dedication to many actions for national pathways includes; the 11th Development Plan covering the period of 2019-2023, the Economic Reform Package of 2021, the New Economy Program covering the period of 2019-2021, the Strategy Document of the Ministry of Agriculture and Forestry covering the period of 2019-2023, outputs of the 3rd Agricultural Forest Council, Turkey's National Strategy Document On Prevention, Reduction And Monitoring Of Food Loss And Waste And Its Action Plan, National Energy Efficiency Action Plan (2017-2023), National Strategy Document Against Desertification (2013-2023), National Basin Management Strategy (2014-2023), Strategy Document and Action Plan for Women's Empowerment (2018-2023), Climate Change Action Plan (2011-2023), Action Plan for Prevention and Control Of Adult And Childhood Obesity And Physical Activity (2019 - 2023), National Rural Development Strategy (2021-2023) and relevant sections of strategy documents and action plans of other relevant Ministries, Investment Programs and relevant sections of other national-scale programs, policies and documents.
+Main framework of Turkey's policy, strategy, action plan, project, support documents regarding sustainable food system including national pathway is based on National Development Plans at national level in addition to international agreements, conventions and memorandums of understanding.
+These national plans which led to derivation and dedication to many actions for national pathways includes; the 11th Development Plan covering the period of 2019-2023, the Economic Reform Package of 2021, the New Economy Program covering the period of 2019-2021, the Strategy Plans of the Ministry of Agriculture and Forestry covering the period of 2019-2023, outputs of the 3rd Agriculture Forestry Council, Turkey's National Strategy Plan On Prevention, Reduction And Monitoring Of Food Loss And Waste And Its Action Plan, National Energy Efficiency Action Plan (2017-2023), National Strategy and Action Plan to Combat Desertification (2019-2030), Green Deal Action Plan 2021, National Water Plan 2019-2023, National Basin Management Strategy (2014-2023), Strategy Plan and Action Plan for Women's Empowerment (2018-2023), Climate Change Action Plan (2011-2023), Action Plan of the Ministry of Health for Prevention and Control Of Adult And Childhood Obesity And Physical Activity (2019 - 2023), National Rural Development Strategy (2021-2023) and relevant sections of strategy plans and action plans of other relevant Ministries, Investment Programs and relevant sections of other national-scale programs, policies and documents.
 These plans have many actions or measures that reinforce the national pathway's objectives under each action track.
 This integrated structure is significant in the sense that it shows the intention of transforming into sustainable food systems from many governmental agencies.

-Relation of action tracks of national pathway with main national strategies, targets, actions are summarized in figure 23.
+Relation of action tracks of national pathway with main national strategies, targets, actions are summarized in table of "Relationship of Turkey's National Pathway Action Tracks with Other National Strategy and Documents" in Appendix 2.